Myths or facts, make sure your understand the difference

 Instead, insurance companies pay the agent a finder’s fee, a fee for finding the annuity buyer.
 100% of the deposit in a new fixed annuity goes to work immediately.

 The only fee a fixed indexed annuity holder would pay is if there is a separate charge for a “special” income rider which is used to maximize income options in the future.
-If the annuity is surrendered prior to the contractual period, a surrender fee can be imposed.
+If the annuity is surrendered before the contractual period, a surrender fee can be imposed.
 Almost all annuities have options in place to remove money when needed, generally 10% of the annuity value annually.
 Also, if the annuitant decides to convert the annuity to income, there are no fees.

 If an annuity holder abides by the term, they will never pay a fee.